sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 CVMFS group membership
 ----------------------

-To distribute your files using Softdrive, you must be a member of the group ``cvmfs``.
+To distribute your files using Softdrive, you must be a member of the group ``softdrive``.
 If you are not a member yet, send an e-mail to helpdesk@surfsara.nl with a membership request.

 Logging in on the softdrive
 ---------------------------

-After you have been added to the ``softdrive`` group, you can log in on the software distribution node, using your Grid username and password:
+After you have been added to the ``softdrive`` group, you can log in on the software distribution node, using your Grid UI username and password:

 .. code-block:: bash